×

 If you are thinking about moving to Paralimni, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Paralimni can vary greatly depending on the type and size of the property.
 For instance, a one-bedroom apartment in the city center may cost around €500 per month to rent, while a three-bedroom apartment in the same area could cost around €800 per month.
 If you're looking to buy property, a standard three-bedroom house in Paralimni might be priced around €250,000.
-However, these prices can fluctuate based on market conditions and the specific location of the property within Paralimni," explained one expat living in Paralimni, Cyprus.
+However, these prices can fluctuate based on market conditions and the specific location of the property within Paralimni," replied a member in Paralimni.

 Should I buy or rent a home in Paralimni?